 The insights below will also benefit regular goal-setters.

-Importance of setting the right goals for success
+Why setting the right goals for success matters

 Many people chase success but can find success deeply problematic, overwhelming, or lacking.
 These people are not rare celebrities.
 Many of them are ordinary human beings.
 You could be one of them.